 This article assumes you have already some experience in creating Java Apps.
 For instance if you have done the first 2 lectures of the course Application Development.
-You should also have prepared the DHT temperature/humidity sensor and have a working sketch for it (eg. by completing step 1 and 2 of this assignment, or via … Continue reading Create a stand-alone Java App that displays info from a connected sensor
+You should also have prepared the DHT temperature/humidity sensor and have a working sketch for it (eg. by completing step 1 and 2 of practical assignment 2 of … Continue reading Create a stand-alone Java App that displays info from a connected sensor

 Part of series about Android App Development.
 This is the second article, in which you will learn to create a first interactive userinterface.

 Part of series about Android App Development: first step: installing Android Studio and create a ‘hello world’ app.

 To show your processing creation in a webpage (or WordPress post or page*) you can use the example code below. * in WordPress, add a Custom HTML block (or switch to HTML-mode) to enter HTML-code in a post or page.
 Please take note of the following: Including scripts like this only works online (hosted on … Continue reading Include a processing file (.pde) in a webpage

 Sometimes I get a question from a student or colleague on why we choose Java as our base for the introduction to programming classes.
 Here are some quick reasons: It is a ‘proven’ language to quickly learn programming It is used as first learned programming language in a lot of other universities and high schools It … Continue reading Why learn programming with Java?